infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 In this scenario, not all groups and/or rows are loaded at a given point in time, but we need to be able to know how to render each checkbox for each group - either checked, unchecked or indeterminate, all this depending on whether all children, at any nesting levels are selected or not.

-In order to make this possible, the <DPropLink name="rowSelection" /> value will only contain arrays (and not individual primary keys) in the `selectedRows` and `deselectedRows` arrays.
+In order to make this possible, the <DPropLink name="rowSelection" /> value will only contain arrays (and not individual primary keys) in the `selectedRows` and `deselectedRows` arrays and the DataSource will be configured with <DPropLink name="useGroupKeysForMultiRowSelection" />.